Compute Infrastructure for ML Workloads

 GPU allocation is half the story.
 The other half is getting data to the GPU, every batch — disk → host RAM → VRAM.
 The host RAM step has a slow default.

-By default, the host buffer is pageable: the OS can move or swap those pages, and the GPU’s DMA engine can’t read from non-fixed physical addresses.
+By default, the host buffer is pageable: the OS can move those virtual memory pages to different physical RAM locations or swap them to disk, and the GPU’s DMA engine (hardware that copies data between devices) can’t read from non-fixed physical addresses — it needs stable physical locations.
 The driver works around this with a staging buffer: pageable host memory → driver-owned page-locked buffer → device.
 That intermediate copy is wasted bandwidth.

 The fix is to allocate the host buffer as pinned via cudaHostAlloc, which locks the pages.
 The DMA engine then copies directly host→VRAM, skipping the staging hop.
 In PyTorch: